katugtug/katugtug.github.io/witchgame/index.md

 Things he wants: Safety of his spores, peace and transquility, source of food.

 If they find a way past this myconid guard, they will learn he was not lying about spores.
-A field of green buboes line the
+A field of green bubbles line the path, threatening to burst at any time.
+It takes acrobatics to tip toe through these or some other method.
+Con 12 or 1d6 damage

+## The hall